balaji2345/Real--time-employee-tracking-in-indoor-environments/README.md

 ## 🌐 Live Demo
 👉 [Click here to open the app](http://employee-tracking-indoor.duckdns.org:5000)

-> Upload any workplace/retail video and see real-time Staff & Customer tracking in action!

 ## 🎥 Demo Video
 Download and test with this sample video: